jbkunst/highcharter/README.md

 Highcharter is licensed under the MIT License.
 However, highcharts.com is licensed under their own terms.
 Highcharts is free for personal or non profit projects under the [Creative Commons Attribution-NonCommercial 3.0 License](http://creativecommons.org/licenses/by-nc/3.0/).

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.